readthedocs/ethicalads.io/content/posts/2021-invasive-ad-targeting-bad-journalism-premium-publishers.md

 they can find an ad network that will place ads without sacrificing user privacy or siphoning off their audience's data for the ad network's gain.

-This is the reason we built the EthicalAds network.
+Giving small and mid-size publishers a way to monetize their audience without giving up their privacy is the reason we built the EthicalAds network.
 There are lots of developer-focused sites that are too small to sell ads directly.
 If you're looking for an ad network that won't compromise your audience, [join EthicalAds]({filename}../pages/publishers.md) and help preserve privacy on the web!